gajus/brick/README.md

 // Instantiate Brick Template with an absolute path to the templates directory:
 $template = new \Gajus\Brick\Template(__DIR__ . '/template');

-// Refer to template files relative to the templates directory.
+// Refer to template files relative to the templates directory
-// Brick requires to use `.tpl.php` file extension for the templates.
+// Your template files must have `.tpl.php` file extension.
 // You must not include the file extension when referencing templates.
 $template->render('hello');
 ```